-COMAQA Spring 2017 Сonference is fully dedicated to manual and automated QA.
+COMAQA Autumn 2017 Piter Сonference is fully dedicated to manual and automated QA in St. Peterburg.

 The conference is being organized by the COMAQA.BY community that unites manual and automation QA engineers, developers, devops, managers and other IT specialists in context of manual and automated QA.

-Activist of QA Automation COMAQA.BY and low level Development C/C++ CoreHard.BY communities, co-founder of DPI.Solutions, manager at EPAM Systems.
+Activist of QA Automation COMAQA.BY, low level Development C/C++ CoreHard.BY, IT specialists, moved to Belarus from other countries InterIT.BY communities and meta-community ITUp.BY, co-founder of DPI.Solutions, manager at EPAM Systems.
 More than 15 years of experience in IT.
 Specializes in low-level development, QA automation, management, trainings, and sales.